Jammicus/Miscellaneous/Book_Summaries/Mastering Docker, Second Edition.md

 	* Docker Community Edition (CE)
 	* Book will use CE
 * The docker engine contains the following:
-	* Docker Compose: Tool that allows you to define and share nulti container definitons
+	* Docker Compose: Tool that allows you to define and share multi container definitions
 	* Docker Machine: Tool to launch Docker hosts on multiple platforms.
 	* Docker hub: Repository for your docker images
-	* Docker store: Storefront for offical docker images and plugins
+	* Docker store: Storefront for official docker images and plugins
 	* Docker swarm: Multi-host-aware orchestration tool
 	* Docker cloud: Dockers contain as a service (CaaS)
 	* Docker for Amazon Web Services